polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 Polar focuses on a number of key use cases.

-The core is document which provides about 70% of the functionality.
-Each additional use case builds upon this but sharing the core framework to avoid complicating the framework.
+The core is document management which provides about 70% of the technical complexity and allows us to re-use this infrastructure for the other use cases.

+Each additional use case builds upon but shares the core functionality to avoid technical complications.

 ### Document Management

-Document management is the core and used by nearly all additional layers.
+Document management is used by nearly all additional layers within Polar.
 This includes basic functionality like adding documents, supporting multiple formats, storing metadata (title, author, etc) and handles replication, document integrity, etc.

-Functionally this includes features like tagging, flagging, archiving, updating metadata, etc.
+Functionally, this includes features like tagging, flagging, archiving, updating metadata, etc.

 ### Incremental Reading

 Allows the user to keep track of their position using pagemarks, update their pagemarks as they read documents, find new documents to read, etc.

+We also keep track of core stats including number or documents read per day, etc to encourage the user to hit their reading goals.

 ### Annotation

 Supports text and area highlighting, comments, flashcards, etc. The user can attach annotations directly to documents.

+Annotations are top level metadata and can be exported, copied, and shared between users.

 ### Document Sharing and Collaboration

-Document sharing involves allowing others to view and share documents you're reading, share annotations, etc.
+Document sharing allows others to view and share documents you're reading, and annotating.

 This is a key Polar function as we want to test collaborative sharing to improve knowledge retention using flashcards, and annotations to allow users who are